cs411-alawini/sp23-cs411-team069-TrendTube/doc/ProjectReport.md

 ![image](https://user-images.githubusercontent.com/110351173/235333938-79d88265-4d6a-4e2e-8d90-d9c734e604ba.png)

+This is the start page.
+Essentially we can register our own account on this page by typing up a username, password, and an email account.
+We can then login to our account right after which will redirect us to the Main page.

 2] Main Page

 ![image](https://user-images.githubusercontent.com/110351173/235333966-bce50c72-cc69-40c9-811f-2183913b1b48.png)
 ![image](https://user-images.githubusercontent.com/110351173/235333977-1ca72422-8103-4782-a38e-9c844c2fe30a.png)

+In the main page, we have 3 slider rows.
+In the first slider row, we display ___ .
+In the second slider row, we have the most recent videos added to the trending videos dataset.
+In the third slider, we have the videos that are within the same Category ID of the videos we liked.
+Category ID are numbers that map to specific genre's of videos.
+For example, Horror can have category ID *X*, and Tech can have category ID *Y* where *X* and *Y* are numbers.

 3] Saved Page

 ![image](https://user-images.githubusercontent.com/110351173/235334037-99e68d78-6ee9-4e9a-9881-255e1d275ab5.png)

+In this page, videos we saved by hitting the saved bookmark button under videos will be displayed.

 4] Recommended Page

 ![image](https://user-images.githubusercontent.com/110351173/235334033-1262e3c9-9609-4b12-b3a8-300c0b9f02a3.png)

+In this page, videos that are related to the videos you liked by clicking the thumbs up button under videos will be displayed.

 5] Playlist Page

 ![image](https://user-images.githubusercontent.com/110351173/235334082-6e38d62e-ceb4-43c7-a6d9-affaf164fd83.png)

+In this page, we can create our own playlist, select a playlist to delete, select a playlist to update the playlist name, and display the videos in the playlist.
+To add videos to a playlist, we can go to the main page, select playlist under a video you want to add, and then click *add video to playlist*.
+These videos in the playlist will be displayed when you are on the playlist page and select a playlist to be displayed.

 6] Profile Page

 ![image](https://user-images.githubusercontent.com/110351173/235334086-60d7cfa8-43c5-46d7-a595-ae158d86ddb9.png)

+This page can be reached through the sidebar.
+In the profile page, we can edit our own account email, username, and password.
+We can also delete our own account which will redirect us to the login register page and permanently delete our account.

 7] Search

 ![image](https://user-images.githubusercontent.com/110351173/235334120-9bbd78d1-37ae-4552-a9d9-e4a8749770d6.png)

 The search bar is in the top of the website.
 Essentially, we can input anything, and it will search the trending video database of similar videos.
-The purple button in the
+The purple button inside the search bar is the search button.
+Once you click the search button, it will display the videos that are similar.

 8] Extras

 ![image](https://user-images.githubusercontent.com/110351173/235334132-55dabf67-805e-4e76-968a-9eb0f6ae8824.png)

 We have 2 extra features in our website.
 The lightmode/darkmode button is on the left of the sidebar.
-We also have an purple arrow button on the bottom of the sidebar which minimizes and maximizes the sidebar
+We also have an purple arrow button on the bottom of the sidebar which minimizes and maximizes the sidebar.

 ### Changes in Schema/Sources of Data